cacao-accounting/cacao-accounting/docs/container.md

 !!! info

-    This guide uses `podman` and `cockpit` but you can use any tool you prefer to run the Cacao Accounting OCI image.
+    This guide uses `podman` and `cockpit` as reference, but you can use any tool you prefer to run the Cacao Accounting OCI image like [Docker CE](https://docs.docker.com/engine/install/).

 ## Install the `podman` tool.